 • ‘Monstrous Philosophies,’ chair of panel, Sensualising Deformity Conference, University of Edinburgh, 15-16th of June 2012

 • ‘Mind, Bodies, Technology,’ chair of panel, Cognitive Futures in the Humanities Symposium, AHRC Research Network, Northumbria University, 28th April 2012

-• Participant in Balzan Project Workshop, Murray Edwards College, University of Cambridge, 10-11th January 2012
+• ‘Experiments in Drama: Questions of Intention’: Balzan Project Workshop, Murray Edwards College, University of Cambridge, 10-11th January 2012

 • ‘Through the Mirror,’ invited speaker, University of Tokyo Center for Philosophy, 1st August 2011

 • ‘Renaissance Extended Emotions,’ presenter and chair of symposium ‘Extended Emotions,’ International Society for Research on Emotion Conference, Kyoto, 26-29th July 2011